FlyingDojo/FlyingDojo/README.md

 - 👋 Hi, I’m @FlyingDojo
 - 👀 I’m interested in 2D games
-- 🌱 I’m currently learning lua using the Love2D platform.
+- 🌱 I’m currently making games using the Love2D platform.
 - 💞️ I’m looking to collaborate on 2D games on the Love platform.
-- 📫 How to reach me luke@sudokill.co.uk
+- 📫 How to reach me love2d discord.
+Flyingdojo

 <!---
 FlyingDojo/FlyingDojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.